dapr/docs/daprdocs/content/en/operations/dapr-shared/dapr-shared.md

 Dapr Shared enables different deployment strategies to create Dapr applications using Kubernetes `Daemonset` or `Deployment`.

-By running daprd as a Kubernetes `DaemonSet` resource, the daprd container will be running in each Kubernetes Node, reducing the network hops between the applications and Dapr.
-You can also choose to run Dapr Shared as a Kubernetes `Deployment`, in which case, the Kubernetes scheduler will decide in which node the Dapr Shared instance will run.
+- **`DaemonSet`:** When running daprd as a Kubernetes `DaemonSet` resource, the daprd container runs in each Kubernetes node, reducing network hops between the applications and Dapr.
+- **`Deployment`:** When running Dapr Shared as a Kubernetes `Deployment`, the Kubernetes scheduler decides in which node the Dapr Shared instance will run.

 {{% alert title="Dapr Shared deployments" color="primary" %}}
 For each Dapr Application, you need to deploy the Dapr Shared chart using different `shared.appId`s.